 Environmental Design alum Kimberly Marte has worked on quiet a few impressive cars since graduating from ArtCenter.
-As the Senior Lead Designer for Color and Materials at Tesla Motors she researched and designed the feel and color the iconic Model S. It is a car, and a company, known for its attention to detail, much of which she is responsible for.
-She oversees all color options, both interior and exterior, anything you touch, such as the plastics, metals, resins, fibers, fabrics, leathers and grains, have all passed through her hands.
+As the Senior Lead Designer for Color and Materials at Tesla Motors she worked as a member of the team that researched and designed the feel and color the iconic Model S. It is a car, and a company, known for its attention to detail.
+She contributes to the color options, both interior and exterior, anything you touch, such as the plastics, metals, resins, fibers, fabrics, leathers and grains.
 Her insight into consumers preferences comes from staying ahead of trends and researching what is happening in multiple disciplines from fashion, to interior design.
 She talked with us about the unique working environment at Tesla and the difficulties and rewards of being a female in the automotive business.

 Posts Tagged ‘Tesla Motors’

 An Art Center education doesn’t come cheaply.
 It requires a high-deposit, high-return investment of resources, tapping reserves of creativity and cash.
 But Art Center students know these initial sacrifices will pay off down the road when they emerge with an education custom designed to equip them for creatively and financially fulfilling careers.
 Money magazine reinforced the College’s reputation for boosting its grads’ professional prospects this week when it ranked Art Center third on its list of 25 of the best college values.